 - Substitution: If you’re on a refined sugar-free kick like me, feel free to swap in agave nectar, honey, or coconut sugar to make your simple syrup.

-- Mint Leaves – Fresh mint is key to a proper mojito.
+- Mint Leaves – Fresh mint is crucial for the ideal mint flavor when making a proper mojito.

 - Substitution: Try shaking things up by trading in Thai basil instead of mint.